 1.11 Any words following the terms including, include, in particular, for example or any similar expression shall be construed as illustrative and shall not limit the sense of the words, description, definition, phrase or term preceding those terms.

-The parties agree to be bound by these Terms and Conditions upon the Contributor’s acceptance of these Terms and Conditions [by clicking the “I Agree” box at the bottom of these Terms and Conditions].
+The parties agree to be bound by these Terms and Conditions upon the Contributor’s Acceptance.

 3.1 The Contributor shall, in accordance with the terms of these Terms and Conditions, provide the following Services to the Company: